tehciaktm/alsys_admin_playbook/versioned_docs/version-1.0.0/intro.md

 # Introduction

-## Remote onboarding, Health & Safety and Personnel Management
+<h3>Remote Onboarding, Health & Safety and Personnel Management</h3>

-Alsys Connect is a one user-friendly app package for Remote onboarding, Health & Safety and Personnel Management
+Alsys Connect is a flexible tool that will allow users to keep it on their mobiles for continuing communication with the organisation they are working for.

 import alsys_intro from '/Users/tehciaktm/Documents/github_projects/alsys_admin_playbook_menu_cards/static/img/alsys_intro.png';

 <img src={alsys_intro} alt="alsys_intro" width="800"/>